strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

     autoRebalance:
       # using specific configuration when adding brokers
       - mode: add-brokers
-        config: my-add-brokers-rebalancing-config
+        template:
+          name: my-add-brokers-rebalancing-template
       # using different configuration when removing brokers
       - mode: remove-brokers
-        config: my-remove-brokers-rebalancing-config
+        template:
+          name: my-remove-brokers-rebalancing-template
 ```

 The user could even decide to have auto-rebalancing only when adding or removing brokers but not for both.
 This way provides the greatest flexibility to describe in which case to run the auto-rebalancing and with which configuration.

-The auto-rebalance configuration for the `spec.cruiseControl.autoRebalance.config` property in the `Kafka` custom resource is provided through a `KafkaRebalance` custom resource defined as a "template".
+The auto-rebalance configuration for the `spec.cruiseControl.autoRebalance.template` property in the `Kafka` custom resource is provided through a `KafkaRebalance` custom resource defined as a "template".
 That is a `KafkaRebalance` custom resource with the `strimzi.io/rebalance: template` annotation set.
 When it is created, the `KafkaRebalanceAssemblyOperator` doesn't run any rebalancing.
 This is because it doesn't represent an "actual" rebalance request to get an optimization proposal, but it's just the place where configuration related to auto-rebalancing is defined.
 The user can specify rebalancing goals and options, such as `skipHardGoalCheck`, within the resource.
-When such a "template" `KafkaRebalance` custom resource is referenced by the `spec.cruiseControl.autoRebalance.config` field for one or more modes, the operator asks to Cruise Control for an optimization proposal with such configuration.
+When such a "template" `KafkaRebalance` custom resource is referenced by the `spec.cruiseControl.autoRebalance.template` field for one or more modes, the operator asks to Cruise Control for an optimization proposal with such configuration when scaling up/down happens.
 If the `mode` and `brokers` fields are set, they will be just ignored because the resource doesn't represent an "actual" rebalancing.
 Even the `rebalanceDisk` field will be ignored because it doesn't make sense to run an intra-broker related rebalancing on brokers being removed/added.